opendatacube/datacube-ows/docs/cfg_functions.rst

 it it necessary for the function to have access to the band alias dictionary to convert aliases to native band names.
-This can be accomplished with the "pass_product_cfg" entry, which causes the OWSLayer configuration object for the layer to be passed to the function as an additional keyword argument "product_cfg".
+This can be accomplished with the "mapped_bands" entry, which causes a function that maps band aliases to native band names the layer to be passed to the function as an additional keyword argument "band_mapper".

 Refer to the source code for the band_utils functions discussed below for examples.

 band_utils functions